florianeckerstorfer/florian.ec/src/blog/2019-12-22-favourite-albums-2019/index.md

 date: 2019-12-23
 category: Personal
 tags: [music]
+description: At the end of the year Florian collects his favourite albums of 2019.
 ---

 It is the end of the year and therefore time for looking back at my favourite albums of the year.
 These are all albums that came out in 2019, [the album is have listened most][last-albums-2019] was Mitskis [Be The Cowboy][mitski-bandcamp].